wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 The wallflowers are on the sidelines, they should not be considered in a players narration of party events.

 I want the player doing narration to be free to narrate what happens at the party.

-### Why deal out the wallflowers face down to each player instead of drawing from the deck?

-Both drawing and dealing and flipping are equivalently random.

-I think there is a difference in feel.

-When you have the card that is the wallflower, I think people become more curious as to who it is, and there is a more anticipation when you get to flip it.

-It makes it easier for players to identify if the wallflower matches the player.
-Since the wallflower card should be in front of the player's identity card.

-### Changes

-Every wallflower sees everything, but only one response.
-Watching without engaging.

-Random deck i fyou draw your own draw agin,

-After each narration pause think about what your wallflowe is thinking before drawing.

-only draw the wallflower

-just rotate turn for the left

-just have wallflwoer name